TUM-Dev/gocast/docs/docs/chat.md

 At the time of writing this document (March 2022) polls are **single choice**.

-### @ users
+### Address users

-By inserting a `@` in the chat input a list of non-Anonymous users will be displayed.
-A user can be addressed by clicking the username or selecting the user in the list.
+The insertion of an `@`-Symbol in the chat-input triggers the display of a list of non-Anonymous users.
+A click or ENTER appends the chosen user to the addresses.
+Alternatively, navigation via UP and DOWN arrows is also possible.
-The list can be navigated with the UP and DOWN arrows.

 ![@ other users](chat-img/at-ing.png)